Option Pricing with Time-Varying Volatility Risk Aversion: The Model

-\subsection{Dynamic Pricing Kernel by means of Variance Risk Aversion}
+\subsection{Dynamic Pricing Kernel by Means of Variance Risk Aversion}

-We seek a more flexible pricing kernel that is coherent with the empirical time-variation.
-The expression, (\ref{eq:QuadraticInReturns}) motivates a structure where $\xi$ is time-varying $\xi$, because $\xi$ defines the quadratic term in (\ref{eq:QuadraticInReturns}).
-Next, we introduce our model with time-varying $\xi$, while maintaining the Heston-Nandi GARCH structure under $\mathbb{P}$. \begin{assumption} Returns are given by the Heston-Nandi GARCH model, (\ref{eq:HNGreturn})-(\ref{eq:HNGgarch}), $\mathbb{P}$. \end{assumption} For the pricing kernel we make the following assumption, where $\mathbb{E}_{t}^{\mathbb{P}}(\cdot)=\mathbb{E}^{\mathbb{P}}(\cdot|\mathcal{G}_{t})$. \begin{assumption} The pricing kernel takes the form:
+We seek a more flexible pricing kernel that is coherent with the observed variation over time.
+Next, we introduce a new dynamic pricing kernel while maintaining the Heston-Nandi GARCH structure (\ref{eq:HNGreturn})-(\ref{eq:HNGgarch}) under physical measure, $\mathbb{P}$. \begin{assumption} Returns are given by the Heston-Nandi GARCH model, (\ref{eq:HNGreturn})-(\ref{eq:HNGgarch}), under $\mathbb{P}$. \end{assumption} \begin{assumption} The pricing kernel takes the following form: